 And, at every market, there are free samples all over the place with delicious fruits, vegetables, baked goods, and more to taste.
 What’s better than free samples?!
 That’s a rhetorical question, but the answer is NOTHING.

-9. Check out some eclectic art galleries
+Check out eclectic art galleries

 Most people don’t think of artwork and creative activities when they come to Washington DC, but this scene is alive and well here.
 However, outside of the main art museums in the National Mall, you might have to look in some unusual places to find work by local artists.